gpoore/text2qti/README.md

 ### LaTeX

-By default, text2qti supports LaTeX using a Canvas LaTeX rendering URL.
-This can be set during installation, or by editing the configuration file `.text2qti.bespon` in your home or user directory.
+By default, text2qti supports LaTeX using a Canvas LaTeX rendering URL that defaults to `/equation_images/`.
+This can be customized during installation, or by editing the configuration file `.text2qti.bespon` in your home or user directory.
 It is possible to convert LaTeX to MathML instead with the `--pandoc-mathml` command-line option.
 This requires that [Pandoc](https://pandoc.org/) be installed for converting LaTeX to MathML.
 For example, to create a quiz you might run a command like this:
 ```
 text2qti --pandoc-mathml quiz.txt
 ```